garrandall/popular-music-data/tracks/i-don-t-want-to-do-wrong-gladys-knight-and-the-pips.md

 Oh yeah, No I don't wanna
-No I didn't wanna do it ooh, ooh, oh
+No I didn't wanna do it oh oohoh

 But then again my dear